Waldenbooks: Acquisitions

 After terminating the discount book strategy, Walden began experimenting with larger stores by opening Waldenbooks & More stores that included merchandise beyond books, WaldenSoftware computer software stores, and WaldenKids educational toys stores.
 In 1987, Waldenbooks acquired the U.S. stores of the Canadian bookstore chain Coles Book Stores Ltd. and gradually converted the stores to Waldenbooks.
 By 1990, Waldenbooks began to convert Waldenbooks & More into even larger Waldenbooks & More Books stores with a greatly expanded book selection.

 In 1992, Walden opened nine book superstores under the Basset Book Shop name; ultimately these stores were converted to Borders locations after the merger.

 Kmart expanded its bookstore holdings by acquiring Borders in 1992.
-At that time, Kmart kept Borders and Waldenbooks separate, but converted Waldenbook's Bassett stores to the Borders brand.
+At that time, Kmart kept Borders and Waldenbooks separate, but converted Waldenbooks' Bassett stores to the Borders brand.

 When Kmart decided to spin off its noncore subsidiaries in 1994, Kmart merged Waldenbooks, Brentano's, and Borders to form the Borders-Walden Group.
 At that time, Waldenbooks had 1,216 stores in all 50 states.
-In 1995, the renamed Borders Group was able to buy back its stock and it was listed independently on the New York Stock Exchange.
+In 1995, the renamed Borders Group was able to buy back its company shares and it was listed independently on the New York Stock Exchange.

 Beginning in 2004, many Waldenbooks locations were rebranded as Borders Express stores.
 Borders Group, in an attempt to increase profits and lower the overall expense of their Waldenbooks brand, also announced that it was downsizing the Waldenbooks chain to respond to the current "competitive environment".
 In January 2010, 200 stores, almost two-thirds of the total, were closed.